lgbarrere/CCCharles-Random/README.md

 ## Known Issues
 * Only affects the mod developers : the Overlay makes the viewport be unfocused when clicked.
 When this happens, press "F1" again to hide the Overlay and click again to get the focus back to normal.
-* Sometimes, when the game is launched, it may enter in infinite loop for undefined reason.
-This is random but it seems to not occur 2 times in a row.
-Until a fix is done, the only way to pass through this step is unfortunately to kill the process of the game (Task Manager is your friend) and restart the game.